- 1. Definition

 On average victims experience on average 50 incidents, and over a two and a half year period, before seeking support (see SafeLives).

-- to identify those who are responsible for perpetrating such abuse, so that there can be an appropriate criminal justice response;
+- identify those who are responsible for perpetrating such abuse, so that there can be an appropriate criminal justice response;

-- to provide victims with full information about their legal rights, and about the extent and limits of statutory duties and powers;
+- provide victims with full information about their legal rights, and about the extent and limits of statutory duties and powers;

 - support non-abusing parents in making safe choices for themselves and their children, where appropriate.

 Professionals from any agency may receive a disclosure from a victim or perpetrator about domestic abuse, or have concerns that such behaviour may be taking place.
 All staff and volunteers working with adults and children should be familiar with signs of domestic abuse, and know how to respond to such a disclosure.
 The South Tyneside Safeguarding Children and Adults Partnership, and individual partner agencies as appropriate should ensure that training in relation to domestic abuse is provided for staff (see Safeguarding Training for Staff and Volunteers).